Category: Areas

 • Do you need to book an appointment in advance?

 1. Search the EA's Database for Licensed Sites When dealing with larger loads or assisting others, a registered carrier might be needed.
-The Environment Agency (EA) keeps a public register of:
+The EA maintains a public list of:

-• Licensed Two Dales disposal facilities across Derbyshire (landfills and transfer stations)
+• Licensed Upper Padley disposal facilities across Derbyshire (landfills and transfer stations)

 • Registered hazardous waste carriers